aaryaman11/ntoolsbrowser.github.io/README.md

 ![Figure 3](Docs/axial-slice.png)

-The 2D slice renderers at the bottom of the screen can be controlled as follows:
+A 2D renderer for each axis will be drawn at the bottom of the screen.

+#### Controls
 - **Click+Drag** to move the slices to a different location
 - **Scroll Wheel** to cycle between images
 - **Ctrl+Scroll Wheel** to change image size